The difficult reappropriation of an ancient technical knowledge: Rainwater harvesting in Ahmedabad (India)

 This article is the chapter 7 of the book Accessing water in the South Asian City, Primus books, Delhi, Keller S. [ed] (2025)

-In situations of water shortage, the rehabilitation of infrastructures and old water supply systems could constitute a complementary source of supply.
+In situations of water shortage, the rehabilitation of old water supply systems could

-The present chapter questions both the utility of their rehabilitation and the state of knowledge associated with their use.
-In the 2000s, several projects to rehabilitate ‘traditional’ housing to improve the living conditions of inhabitants in some of the old cities in Gujarat took place.
+The present chapter questions the rationale of the rehabilitation of rainwater harvesting systems and the state of knowledge associated with their use.
+In the early 2000s, a number of projects aiming at rehabilitating traditional housing to improve the living conditions of inhabitants were initiated in few old cities in Gujarat.

-Using the example of Ahmedabad this chapter aims to describe the state of this ancient technique that fell into disuse under British rule.
+Using the example of Ahmedabad, this chapter aims at describing the state of rainwater harvesting as an ancient technique that fell into disuse under British rule.

 This research assesses its potential for reintegration in the light of continued water storage practices and of the knowledge associated with its use.

-The tanka, a traditional urban water system, is at odds with a modernity epitomized by the individual tap despite the unreliability of the municipal water supply service.
-If these cisterns would allow its user to benefit from an additional water supply, the knowledge associated with its use remains confined to certain castes and communities that followed the practice of using and maintaining them.
+The tanka, a traditional underground rainwater harvesting system, is at odds with a modernity epitomized by the individual tap despite the unreliability of the municipal water supply service.
+If these cisterns would allow its users to benefit from an additional water supply, the knowledge associated with its use and maintenance remains confined to certain castes and communities.
 Beyond them, a reappropriation of these underground structures by weaker sections of the society remains a challenge given their rehabilitation cost.

 Download full chapter below